 Conventionally, damaged commercial pipelines would have to be manually excavated and replaced.
 Time and labor-intensive, this process was once the only means of renovating damaged pipelines.

 While these repair methods have been largely replaced by more efficient trenchless lining technologies, they still have some merit for repairing shallow or non-obstructed pipes.
 It’s more cost-effective to dig out foot-deep pipelines than it is to reline them.
 For commercial pipelines in particular, however, this is not often the case, and traditional repairs would end up costing a great deal over modern solutions.

 Pipe Lining Solutions

-For commercial pipe repair purposes, trenchless liners have grown as a a preferred option over dig-and-replace methods.
-Instead of shutting down business and losing several days to repair labor, trenchless lining can be material can be installed in a single day, and requires a fraction of the labor (and related costs) as traditional repair.
+For commercial pipe repair purposes, trenchless liners have grown as a preferred option over dig-and-replace methods.
+Instead of shutting down the business and losing several days to repair labor, the trenchless lining can be material that can be installed in a single day and requires a fraction of the labor (and related costs) as traditional repair.